Juspa Schammes: Personal life

 Juspa Schammes died in 1678, and was buried at Heiliger Sand, a Jewish Cemetery in Worms.
-His gravestone has not been preserved and was probably destroyed in the Second World War.
+His gravestone has not been preserved and was probably destroyed in the World War II.

 Training and work

 In 1620 he studied in the yeshiva in Fulda with Rabbi Pinchas Levi Hurwitz from Prague.
 In 1623 he came to Worms following Elia ben Mosche Loanz, called Baal Shem, to continue his studies with the well-known Kabbalist at the yeshiva there.

 He performed numerous tasks in the Jewish community of Worms.
 He was schammes (caretaker) of Worms Synagogue and scribe.
 In the latter function, he issued official documents, such as divorce letters, and was an official witness in business transactions.
 He made transcriptions for Rabbi Moses Simson Bacharach (1607-1670), who had been a rabbi in Worms since 1650.
 In addition, Juspa was probably also active as a Torah scribe and could, if necessary, slaughter animals and perform circumcisions.

 He became known for his writing, that, however, didn't appear in print during his life.
 He collected customs, habits, music, and stories about the Jewish community of Worms.
 These records are today a highly valuable primary source on Judaism in Worms during the early modern period.